EMPLOYER RETURN ON INVESTMENT

 SUPPORT YOUR IT APPRENTICE

 Secondly, most IT Apprenticeship programs are 15-18 months long, your business must commit to employing the Apprentice for this length of time.
 This period is essential for the Apprentice to receive the required amount of training and experience to pass the course and progress into an IT career.
-This not only benefits the Apprentice but could also benefit you, the employer, in the long-run – this Apprentice could potentially be a future important member of your business within the future.
-Many of our Apprentices continue to commit to the business they are placed within even after completing their Apprenticeships.
+This not only benefits the Apprentice but could also benefit you, the employer, in the long-run.
+This Apprentice could potentially be a future important member of your business within the future.

 Whilst we acknowledge these commitments come with their own risks, we also know what you invest in an Apprentice now will, long-term, sharpen your business’s competitive edge and grow your bottom line significantly.